opencontainers/runtime-spec/config-linux.md

 This schema focuses solely on moving existing network devices identified by name into the container namespace.
 It does not cover the complexities of network device creation or network configuration, such as IP address assignment, routing, and DNS setup.

-Only one IP address is allowed for initial network device setup.
-This restriction is intended to reduce complexity during the container creation and to mitigate the risk during container start of IP address duplication.
-Adding additional IP addresses to the interface can be handled through post-configuration or by the container application itself.

 **`netDevices`** (object, OPTIONAL) set of network devices that MUST be available in the container.
 The runtime is responsible for providing these devices; the underlying mechanism is implementation-defined.

 Only privileged containers with a dedicated network namespace can have network devices directly assigned to them.
 This is required because moving network devices requires CAP_NET_ADMIN capabilities, not present on rootless containers, and to ensure security and avoid conflicts manipulate interfaces in the runtime network namespace.